30 km/h superblocks are Low Traffic Neighbourhoods

 A well known application of superblocks is in Barcelona, designed to give streets back to residents.

 This video describes how streets within a neighbourhood were modified and upgraded – the process can be replicated in Yarra:

 The City of Melbourne and the City of Moreland have announced that they are also planning trials.
 Councils in Western Australia (with the WA Department of Transport) are also testing 30 km/h streets, calling them ‘Safe Active Streets‘:

-30 km/h superblocks are a practical and low cost way to make Yarra a beautiful city to live in, pleasant to walk through, and safe for children to move around in.
+30 km/h Low Traffic Neighbourhoods are a practical and low cost way to make Yarra a more beautiful, liveable and accessible city.